 Ways to reduce Council Tax

-Council Tax is a compulsory, property-based tax paid to local authorities.
+Council Tax is a property-based tax paid to local authorities.
+If you're on a low income, you may be entitled to discounts and exemptions on your Council Tax.

 How is Council Tax worked out?